eFTI Regulation, a new digital transport regulation in the European Union

 Specifically, the Regulation defines electronic information related to the transport of goods (EITM) and, likewise, what a certified EITM platform and a certified EITM service provider are, in such a way that information transmitted digitally must be communicated by companies in a machine-readable format. and, if requested by the competent authority, in a format readable as text, guaranteeing in any case the confidentiality of the commercial information processed and exchanged.

-This Regulation, officially published in 2020, will be mandatory in all its elements and directly applicable in each Member State as of August 21, 2024.
+This Regulation, formally published in 2020, will enter into force on 21 August 2024 and will be binding in its entirety and directly applicable in each Member State from July 2027.

 One more step towards the digitalization of transport